Power of Aromatherapy

 - The oil is extracted through the process of steam distillation.

-- Used 6,000 years ago in Egypt, 5,000 years ago in Tibet; Greek, Romans; Hippocrates used essences to fumigate Athens of the Plague
+- Used 6,000 years ago in Egypt, 5,000 years ago in Tibet; Greek, Romans; Hippocrates used essences to fumigate Athens during the Plague

 - 1928 French Chemist coined the term after accidentally discovering the healing properties.